utopia-opensource/ucode-android-app/README.md

 ## Description

-This application allows you to receive Ucode or QRCode based on the public key of the Utopia profile.
+This application allows you to receive uCode or QRCode based on the public key of the Utopia profile.

-It is based on a library for working with the Utopia api.
+It is based on a library for working with the Utopia API.

 ## Usage example